sparkney/danceguide/index.md

 * Possibility to use encapsulation to hide complexity.
 * Rapid prototyping and mockups.
 * Much better error handling.
-* Much less hard to find bugs.
+* Much less hard to find bugs and peculiarities.
 * Easy to pick up front-end development for any Java developer.
 * Easier to become a full-stack web developer.
-* Ideally, the web development team only need one skill, Java.
+* Ideally, the web development team only need one programming skill, Java.
 * One language means better communication between front-end and back end programmers.
-* Ideally, future proof, since applications code is not dependent on underlying technology.
+* Ideally, future proof, since applications code is not dependent on the underlying technology.
-* Possibility to use all features in advanced IDEs, like auto-completion and auto-refactoring.
+* Possibility to use all features in advanced Java IDEs, like auto-completion and auto-refactoring.

 # Installation prerequisites
 A Java EE servlet-container server, like Tomcat, Jetty, GlassFish, JBoss, WebLogic, etc.